OpenDriveLab/OpenScene/README.md

 **OpenScene: The Largest Dataset for Occupancy**

-Driving behavior in a sunny day does not apply to that in the dancing snowflakes.
+Driving behavior on a sunny day does not apply to that in dancing snowflakes.
 For machine learning, data is the `must-have` food.
-To highlight, we build OpenScene on top of [nuPlan](https://www.nuscenes.org/nuplan#challenge), covering a wide span of over **120 hours** of occupancy labels collected in various cities, from Austin, Boston, Miami to Singapore.
+To highlight, we build OpenScene on top of [nuPlan](https://www.nuscenes.org/nuplan#challenge), covering a wide span of over **120 hours** of occupancy labels collected in various cities, from Austin, Boston, and Miami to Singapore.
 The diversity of data enables models to generalize in different atmospheres and landscapes.

 <center>